Play Audio

 • Extra batteries for phones and radio

-• A supply of sustainable and non-perishable food and water
+• A supply of non-perishable food and water

 • Medicine and first aid kits